tardis-sn/tardis/docs/io/configuration/components/spectrum.rst

                         enable_biasing: True
                         virtual_packet_logging: True

-One can also change these parameters as they wish by reading in the configuration file and editing them before running the simulation (see the documentation on how to read configuration files).
+One can also change these parameters as they wish by reading in the configuration file and editing them before running the simulation (see :doc:`Reading a Configuration <../read_configuration>`).

 .. warning::
     Currently, the "integrated" mode only works with the downbranching line